Feeding your mind, saving the planet >>

 Not surprisingly, the corn ethanol industry is furiously opposing EPA’s proposal.

 The decision is now somewhere in the bowels of the EPA.
-At some point, the agency will issues a final determination and send it to the White House Office of Management and Budget for review.
+At some point, the agency will issue a final determination and send it to the White House Office of Management and Budget for review.
 It is impossible to say how long OMB will deliberate.

 President Obama is well aware that the nation must act now if it is serious about reversing climate change.
 "Rising sea levels, drought, more wildfires, more severe storms, those are bad for the economy,” he said earlier in May.
 “So we can't afford to wait.”